 Dinner: 07:00 PM To 11:00 PM

 Valet Parking: Available

-PS: I was invited by the hotel to dine at the restaurant but the views are my own.
+PS: The meal was complimentary as I was invited by the hotel to the restaurant, however the views are my own.